matthewdshepherd/moviesoutnow/README.md

 - [x] Loading Screens while fetch is in progress
 - [x] Paths making use of forward/back button
 - [X] Dynamic path setting
-- [x] Favorited characters persist across web app and correctly appear when view other episodes
+- [x] Favorited characters persist across web app and correctly appear when view other movies
 - [x] Signing out redirects back to main page, clearing out all data and resetting state for new user

 ## Try It Out

 - [x] Browse the latest movies!
-- [X] Click view more on a movie you're iterested in to get more details
+- [X] Click view more on a movie you're interested in to get more details.
 - [X] Login to view your stored favorites!
 - [X] Don't have an account?
-No problem, click on the create account to get get started creating your own.
+No problem, click on the create account to get started.
 - [X] Favorite some movies and come back later to check them out.
 - [x] Upon account creation, your name will appear at the top of the page.
 - [X] Valid email address and password more than 6 characters will enable login and/or signup button.
-- [X] Only one account per email address, if attemtped again a warnig will pop up letting you know.
+- [X] Only one account per email address, if attempted again a warning will pop up letting you know.
-- [X] If password and/or email address do not match a warning will pop up letting you know.
+- [X] If password and/or email address do not match, a warning will pop up letting you know.
 - [x] Favorite Movies page shows all of the movies you've favorited while browsing.

 ## Take It For A Spin